Life Is Lived Between The Hands

 Now, back to the earlier point:

 In verse 32, the father proclaims, "We had to celebrate and be glad, because this brother of yours was dead and is alive again; he was lost and is found."
 Two things here: It is the son's birthright to be welcomed home!
 By virtue of his birth he belongs home with the father and his family!
 There is no original sin keeping any of us out of the father's good graces!
 There is no need of redemption!
 Of atonement!
 Of repentance!
-Of confession and penance, and votive offerings and any of the rest of the blah, blah, blah.
+Of confession and penance, and votive offerings and any of the rest of the "Blah, blah, blah Jesus Christ Our Lord, Amen."
 All we have to do is show up.
 We don't even have to mean it!

 That's the first thing.
 The second thing is like unto it.
 The father says about the prodigal son, "This son of mine was dead and is alive again; he was lost and is found."
 The younger son has been raised from the dead!
 The younger son has been resurrected!
 We do not have to be redeemed because we are resurrected just as Jesus was resurrected--we are as Jesus is!